June 29, 2005

 While in Batangas for an R&R, I overheard my colleagues talking about an avid atheist who turned to God and even converted his kids into the faith.
 As an existentialist who have long abandoned the belief in the bearded one, I was all ears.

 I don't know how to deal with it.
 It seemed like a word play.
-Since I believe in a collective whole, and the collective whole is personified by quantum subcribers as God, does it mean now that God exists?
+Since I believe in a collective whole, and the collective whole is personified by Quantum Mechanics subcribers as God, does it mean now that God exists?

 On the other hand, after realizing there is no bearded one, I've always envied the church-going believers.
 They still benefit from the placebo effect of a power greater than theirs...of completely surrendering themselves to it when all seems lost.
 I think this sense of surrender unleashes the power within to make things happen their way.
 Even if it doesn't, it's still good for their psychological well-being to think there is a god who will be there for them through thick and thin.